Email etiquette 101: Using Bcc vs. Cc

 While there are many reasons to use the “Cc” field, practice discernment before you click send.
 “Cc” is often used much too liberally.

 It’s tempting to “Cc” people on all matters that loosely involve them.
 However, spamming coworkers with irrelevant email chains is not recommended.
 It can waste their time and reduce the significance of future emails.
 Overusing “Cc” may even cause people to ignore your emails going forward.
+Sometimes it can even come off as passive-aggressive.

 Here are some more situations where you should avoid using the “Cc” field:

 If you’re calling someone out: If your email is meant to embarrass someone or call them out publicly, hold off.
-For example, it’s in poor taste to “Cc” your boss an angry email towards another coworker where you point out how they messed up.
+For example, it’s in poor taste to “Cc” your boss an angry email toward another coworker where you point out how they messed up.
 Handle such interactions in private.

 If you don’t have consent to: If your communication involves multiple parties, you should get their approval before “Cc-ing” someone new within the email chain.
 Otherwise, you risk providing the “Cc-ed” recipient access to private or classified information without proper authority.